Sultan of Kelantan: History

 Kelantan was historically a powerful state with trade links with early Chinese, Indian and Siamese civilisations.
 After being a tributary of the Majapahit and Srivijaya Empires in the 13th and 14th centuries, it fell under the power of Siam and then Malacca in the 15th century.
 Following the Portuguese conquest of Malacca in 1511, Kelantan dissolved into several petty fiefdoms.
 These were conquered again by the Siamese and made subject to neighbouring Pattani.

 In 1760, the raja at Kubang Labu, variously identified by accounts as either Long Muhammad or Long Pandak, succeeded in reuniting the disparate territories under a single ruler.
 Four years later, he was overthrown by Long Yunus, an aristocratic warlord of Pattani origin, who seized the throne and proclaimed himself Raja of Kelantan.
-Following the death of Raja Yunus in 1795, control of the state was passed to Terengganu.
+Following the death of Raja Yunus in 1795, control of the state passed to Terengganu.
 In 1800, Long Muhammad, son of Yunus, declared himself Sultan Muhammad I. He was eventually accepted by the Siamese as ruler of a separate tributary, in 1812.

-In September 2010, Sultan Ismail Petra was constitutionally deposed by the State Succession Council in favour of his eldest son, Tengku Muhammad Faris Petra (now the current sultan).
-The elder sultan had failed to sufficiently recover from a debilitating stroke from the previous May.
-This was followed by several months of litigations made by lawyers acting on behalf of the former sultan.
+In September 2010, Sultan Ismail Petra was constitutionally deposed by the State Succession Council in favour of his eldest son, Tengku Muhammad Faris Petra (the current sultan).
+The elder sultan had failed to sufficiently recover from a debilitating stroke he had suffered the previous May.
+This was followed by several months of litigation by lawyers acting on behalf of the former sultan.